IntelliCAD: 1990s

 By late 1996 a formal search for new venture capital was underway.
 Marketing director Robert Drummer was referred to John Forbes at Visio Corporation and "gave him the pitch".
 Further according to his own first-hand account, "He (John Forbes) called back a few hours later and said that he along with Jeremy Jaech and Ted Johnson would be chartering a plane that day and would be down to take a look at a demo.
 They arrived in San Diego that evening."
 A core team of nine Softdesk/IntelliCADD developers soon moved to become employees of Visio.
 In March 1997 the FTC forbade "Autodesk or Softdesk from re-acquiring the IntelliCADD product or any entity that owns or controls it, without prior notice to the Commission for a 10 year period".
 The FTC granted Visio leave to acquire Boomerang completely for $6.7 million in the same ruling that prevented Autodesk from doing so (above).

 IntelliCAD's original architect, Mike Bailey, turned and left Visio before the first release.
 Nevertheless, after several years of background development, "Visio IntelliCAD" (one 'D' for the product, two for name of the original company) was finally released for the first time to the public in 1998 with a very low price compared to AutoCAD.
 Twelve thousand licenses of IntelliCAD were sold in the first three months before new concerns over software stability emerged.

 Visio's IntelliCAD 98 sold about 30,000 copies—far less than some expected.
 IntelliCAD development seemed to need more resources than Visio could grant it.
 At this point, Visio "granted a royalty-free, perpetual license for the IntelliCAD (2000 version) source code to The IntelliCAD Technology Consortium".

-1999
+1999-2010

 On September 15, 1999 Microsoft announced that it would acquire Visio Corporation (completed in January 2000)—a deal that evidently included Visio's IntelliCAD 98.
 A new IntelliCAD 2000 source code branch, however, continued independent development under the new ITC.

-Early 2000s IntelliCAD 3 (IntelliCAD 2001) introduced complex linetypes, XREF clipping and IntelliCAD's first display and printing of ACIS 3D solids on May 22, 2001.
+IntelliCAD 3 (IntelliCAD 2001) introduced complex linetypes, XREF clipping and IntelliCAD's first display and printing of ACIS 3D solids on May 22, 2001.
 IntelliCAD 4 released with full ACIS 3D solid modelling in 2003.
 IntelliCAD 5 added workspaces with tabs and DWF file support in October 2004.
-ITC announced a new partnership with SolidWorks, which added tabbed workspaces and DWF support.
+Also in 2004, ITC announced a new partnership with SolidWorks, which added tabbed workspaces and DWF support.

-Mid 2000s IntelliCAD 6 added True Color color support (16 million colors), ADeko Raster raster image support tool, previewing thumbnails while viewing drawing files, drawing and viewing elements, and attaching WAV files as audio notes in November 2005.
+In November 2005, IntelliCAD 6 added True Color color support (16 million colors), ADeko Raster raster image support tool, previewing thumbnails while viewing drawing files, drawing and viewing elements, and attaching WAV files as audio notes.

-Late 2000s During the 2008 ITC meeting in Athens, Greece, the first test release of IntelliCAD 7 was announced with a complete replacement of the old ITC internal database and the old "SDS" API with newer DWGdirect and DRX APIs from the ODA.
+During the 2008 ITC meeting in Athens, Greece, the first test release of IntelliCAD 7 was announced with a complete replacement of the old ITC internal database and the old "SDS" API with newer DWGdirect and DRX APIs from the ODA.
 In 2009, about 50 ITC members globally shared in IntelliCAD development.
 Work continued on IntelliCAD 7 while simultaneously releasing IntelliCAD 6.1 through 6.6 over the next several years.